Ghostavio/ember-cart/README.md

 * it's possible to alter the quantity of any given item in the cart, up to the limit in the stock
 * delete button to remove items from the cart
 * total sum of prices*quantities
+* not allowing user to add item to cart if item is out of stock

 ### Nice improvements to make
 - [x] use [fastboot](https://www.ember-fastboot.com/) to do server side rendering (universal app)